A lower bound for the Milnor number of vector fields: Holomorphic vector fields with non-isolated singularities

-Since the coefficients of $Y_{\kappa,t}$ are polynomials, the vector field extends holomorphically across sets of codimension at least $2$ by Hartogs' extension theorem; in particular, $Y_{\kappa,t}$ defines a holomorphic foliation on $\C^n$.
-Statements (i) and (ii) are immediate.
-Statements (iii) and (iv) follow from the construction, after possibly adjusting the coefficients of $a_{I,j}$ and $R_{I,j}$.
+The polynomial vector field $Y_{\kappa,t}$ defines a holomorphic foliation on all of $\C^n$.
+Properties (i) and (ii) follow from the definition; properties (iii) and (iv) follow from a suitable choice of the coefficients $a_{I,j}$ and $R_{I,j}$.